pingcap/docs/non-transactional-dml.md

 The dividing column does not support `ENUM`, `BIT`, `SET`, `JSON` types.
 Try to specify a new dividing column.
 It is recommended to use an integer or string type column.

-If the error occurs when the dividing column you have selected is not one of these unsupported types, contact PingCAP technical support.
+If the error occurs when the selected dividing column is not one of these unsupported types, contact PingCAP technical support.

 ### Non-transactional `DELETE` has "exceptional" behavior that is not equivalent to ordinary `DELETE`